wgyzhnjq/fast_io/readme.md

 # fast_io

-fast_io is a new header-only (module only in the future) experimental library to replace iostream and cstdio based on C++ 2a feature concepts.
+fast_io is a new C++20 library for extremely fast input/output and aims to replace iostream and cstdio.
+It is header-only (module only in the future) for easy inclusion in your project.
+It requires a capable C++20 compiler supporting concepts.

 ## Compiler Support
 - VS 16.3